-• Strong interest in history, especially Yukon history, as well as interest in working with museum collections.
+• Strong interest in history, especially Yukon history, as well as an interest in working in museum interpretation and programming.

-• Studying in a related field including but not limited to museum studies, history, anthropology, archaeology, First Nations studies, education, tourism, archival/records management, or office administration.
+• Post-Secondary study in a related field including but not limited to museum studies, history, education, performance, theatre, anthropology, archaeology, First Nations studies, or tourism.

 • Strong oral and written communication skills.

 • Ability to work independently and as a part of a team.

 • Proficient in the use of computers including MS Office Word and Excel.

 • Experience working with databases and Adobe Suite is considered an asset.

 • Fluency in French, German or another language is considered an asset.

 • First Aid certification is considered an asset.

 The Old Log Church Museum welcomes diversity and encourages applications from all qualified candidates including women, persons with disabilities, Aboriginal peoples and visible minorities.